igorskyflyer/file-formats/adbt/README.md

 Each property in the `*.adbm` file has a corresponding placeholder variable that you can use in your header files.
 Placeholders can have aliases.
 Placeholders provided by meta files are substituted during compile-time.

-Placeholder for meta variables have the following syntax `{placeholder}`.
+Placeholders for meta variables have the following syntax `{placeholder}`.

 <br>